-Cleaning out our homes is similar to cleaning out our souls, our minds, and our hearts.
-Many of our new year goals tend to be focused on our bodies or belongings.
+Cleaning out our homes is similar to cleaning out our souls, our minds and our hearts.
+Many of our new, annual goals tend to be focused on our bodies or belongings.
 Exercise more.
 Spend less.
 Simplify our homes.
-However, when we consider the work it takes to become more emotionally and mentally free, joyful, hopeful, resilient, energized, closer to our spouses, closer to our God, it seems like every room of our house is dirty and we don’t know where to start.
-It can be discouraging to say the least.
+When we consider the work it takes to become more emotionally and mentally free, joyful, hopeful, resilient, energized, closer to our spouses, closer to our God, it seems like every room of our house is dirty and we may not know where to start.
+It can be discouraging, to say the least.
 Most of us choose not to face these parts of our lives until the pain of carrying them outweighs the pain of facing them.

-As I was cleaning, and pulling out the “old” in my closets, it felt tedious and at moments, I wanted to quit half-way, shoving it all back in and shutting the doors.
+As I was cleaning and pulling out the “old” in my closets, it felt tedious, and, at times I wanted to quit half-way through, shoving it all back in and shutting the doors.
 House cleaning is something I don’t prefer to do any day of the week, really.
 My typical cleaning is to wipe down the counters, throw my dishes in the dishwasher (and I am not exaggerating when I say throw…there is no order there), and fluff my pillows on the couch so they look cute.
 Done.
 My house looks clean, if you don’t look too closely.
 Many of us live our lives this way.
 However, those in our lives who live up close and personal can see the grime.
-We may appear all put together to the world and we are good at fluffing our own pillows, but the deeper parts of our stories need some house cleaning, digging up roots and a slow and steady diet of small moments of change.
+We may appear all put together to the world, and we may be good at fluffing our own pillows, but the deeper parts of our stories need some gut-wrenching house cleaning.
+The roots need digging up, followed by a slow and steady diet of small moments of change.